 While the southern limit for exploration runs east from the Tintern area, crossing the Chepstow to Gloucester road (A48) near Woolaston before ending on the English side of the River Severn near Berkeley station.
 From here a line due north completes the boundary of the area to be explored.
 These four blocks were awarded to South Western Energy Limited (SWE) from Bridgend to seek coal bed methane.

-However in 2017 they decided not to take the licences preferring to focus on other, potentially more productive, areas in South Wales.
+However, in 2017 they decided not to take the licenses preferring to focus on other, potentially more productive, areas in South Wales.

 CPRE Herefordshire will continue to work with colleagues in Gloucestershire to monitor the situation.
 Nationally CPRE’s position hardened during 2017 to opposing fracking until it can be proven to be safe.
 One concern is that the government has already over-ruled local planning authorities’ rejection of planning applications.

-Extending the definition of permitted development means that drilling could proceed without the need for planning applications, environmental impact asessments or local democratic participation.
-In addition the Government is introducing a new Shale Environment Regulator to amalgamate some relevant functions of the Environment Agency, the Health and Safety Executive and Oil & Gas Authority.
-This is intended to begin work in the summer
+Extending the definition of permitted development means that drilling could proceed without the need for planning applications, environmental impact assessments or local democratic participation.